15 Whale Facts for Kids

 Whales are marine mammals, even though they spend 99.9% of their time in the water.

-Whales breath air just like humans, they need to come to the surface of the water regularly to breath.
+Whales breath air just like humans, they need to come to the surface regularly to breath.

 There are two types of whales, the toothed whale and the baleen whale.